 Swaziland’s free-trade policies and good road and rail links to major centres in South Africa, its main trading partner, make it a highly investment-friendly economy.
-The language of business in Swaziland is English, and, similar to South Africa, cities retain a certain colonial character due to decades of British rule.
+The language of business in Swaziland is English, and, similarly to South Africa, cities retain a certain colonial character due to decades of British rule.

 Swaziland is one of the world’s last absolute monarchies, a political system that critics say has hampered its growth economically.
-Opposition parties are banned, and although the occasional riot or protest does occur, life in Swaziland is, for the most part, a peaceful one for expats.
+Opposition parties are banned, and although the occasional riot protest does occur, life in Swaziland is, for the most part, a peaceful one for expats.